Leo Fender

 Kauffman left the company in 1944 and then became Fender Electric Instruments Co., consisting of Leo and six assistants.
 The sale was in the hands of Pacific Music Supply, Francis Hall, and various national organizations that were involved in giving steel guitar lessons.

-Leo now employed 15 people.
-The company soon moved to a factory of 1200m², which was expanded again in 1949 to 1800m².
+Leo employed 15 people.
+But the company soon moved to a factory of 1200m², which was expanded again in 1949 to 1800m².

 In 1953 they moved to a factory of just under 7000m².
 Leo also set up his own distribution organization, Fender Sales Inc., which was led by Donald D. Randall, now owner of Randall Instruments Inc.